ripienaar/choria-compose/README.md

 The network hosting a NATS Server will have data replicated to it, it will be completely disconnected from any Choria infrastructure unable to influence them in any way, but it will get a real time copy of node metadata via Stream Replicator.

 **NOTE:** While this shows 2 seperate AAA components, in this case we deploy one process that runs 2 services.

-## Status

-As mentioned this is our test bed for playing with in-flight work, as such we cannot guarantee this setup will remain stable.

-These features are likely to see a release in January 2023 in Choria 0.27.0.

 ## Requirements